-What are the differences between Mint Mobile and Tello?
+Mint Mobile vs. Tello: Which should you get?

 |Maximum data

-For its own plans, Sprint uses partnerships with other carriers to fill in the gaps in its coverage in order to create a competitive LTE network.
-Even if you're used to the Sprint network, you should definitely check your coverage on Tello before signing up since Tello customers won't get service on these partner towers.
-Still, Tello covers most urban and suburban areas and should work for the majority of people.
+Until recently, Tello was only based on Sprint's network, but like many other Sprint MVNOs, it has moved to the larger and more compatible T-Mobile network.
+This provides better support for unlocked phones, as well as 5G support.
+However, Tello still has less phone compatibility than Mint due to its full reliance on VoLTE.
+Still, many modern phones such as the Samsung Galaxy S22 series should work without issue, even when purchased completely unlocked.

-Mint Mobile uses the T-Mobile network, which has been growing quite a bit in the past few years and has coverage competitive with the other major networks.
-You should check your coverage on Mint Mobile to be sure but Mint Mobile likely has coverage where you live.
+Mint Mobile uses the T-Mobile network, growing quite a bit in the past few years, and has coverage competitive with the other major networks.
+You should check your coverage on Mint Mobile to be sure, but there's likely coverage where you live.
+Mint Mobile also supports 5G on T-Mobile's network, and with 305 million people covered, it's a great way to try out 5G.

-For international coverage, you can stay connected on Mint Mobile for a flat rate.
-In Mexico and Canada, service costs $0.02 per minute, $0.06 per minute, and $0.06 per megabyte.
-In the other supported countries the rates are $0.05 per text, $0.25 per minute, and $0.20 per megabyte.
+For international coverage, you can stay connected with Mint Mobile for a flat rate.
+Service costs $.02 per minute, $.06 per minute, and $.06 per megabyte in Mexico and Canada.
+In the other supported countries, the rates are $.05 per text, $.25 per minute, and $.20 per megabyte.

-Tello does not offer support for international roaming but the Tello app could be used on Wi-Fi to make calls.
+Tello does not offer support for international roaming, but the Tello app could be used on Wi-Fi to make calls.

-Mint Mobile's plans
+Mint Mobile vs. Tello: Mint Mobile's plans

 Mint Mobile has free calling to Mexico and Canada included with every plan.
 You can also call over 160 other countries at rates that vary by country.